CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 For a discussion of Crouton on Chromebook you can see this [post](https://liliputing.com/2014/03/acer-c720p-touchscreen-chromebook-review.html) and the [video](https://www.youtube.com/watch?v=bYGAr_OBBoo) by *Brad Linder*.

-First, you have to download the latest release from [here](https://goo.gl/fd3zc).
+First, you have to download the latest release of Crouton from [here](https://goo.gl/fd3zc).
 Then, open a shell in your Chromebook by pressing Ctrl + Alt + T; type "shell" and hit enter.
-Execute the installer executable with
+Execute the installer executable with:
 ```
 $ sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton
 ```
-To see the help text launch it with
+To see the help text launch it with:
 ```
 $ sudo crouton
 ```